bastet27/Tier2-WiCys-CTF-2024/README.md

  c.
 Has a Base64-encoded Powershell payload

 I copied the Base64-encoded payload string and used [Base64 Decode](https://www.base64decode.org) and was able to find the flag.

+### Notes:
+This task showed how macros can hide malicious payloads.
+Inspecting documents for suspicious code is essential in preventing malware infections.

+Tools Used:
+- Microsoft Word: For inspecting macros.
+- CyberChef: For decoding the Base64 payload.

 ## :two::one: 21.
 Forensics(Easy) Phishy